argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

     )[0]
 ```

-This function will take the same arguments `message` and `history` that the gradio [`ChatInterface`](https://www.gradio.app/docs/gradio/chatinterface) supplies us, obtain the documentation pieces from the database to help the LLM with the response, and prepare the prompt to be passed to our `LLM` model.
+This function will take two arguments: `message` and `history` courtesy of the gradio [`ChatInterface`](https://www.gradio.app/docs/gradio/chatinterface), obtain the documentation pieces from the database to help the LLM with the response, and prepare the prompt to be passed to our `LLM` model.

 <details close>
 <summary>Click to see the system prompt and the bot template</summary>